Antonin Scalia

 Antonin Gregory Scalia (Note: Pronounced /'æntənɪn skə'liːə/ AN-tən-in-_-skə-LEE-ə, /it/.)
 (March 11, 1936 – February 13, 2016) (Note: Journalistic sources were divided as to whether Scalia died on the night of February 12, 2016, or on the morning of February 13, 2016.) was an American jurist who served as an associate justice of the Supreme Court of the United States from 1986 until his death in 2016.
-He was described as the intellectual anchor for the originalist and textualist position in the U.S. Supreme Court's conservative wing.
+He was described as the intellectual anchor for the originalist and textualist position in the Court's conservative wing.
 For catalyzing an originalist and textualist movement in American law, he has been described as one of the most influential jurists of the twentieth century, and one of the most important justices in the history of the Supreme Court.
 Scalia was posthumously awarded the Presidential Medal of Freedom in 2018, and the Antonin Scalia Law School at George Mason University was named in his honor.

 Scalia was born in Trenton, New Jersey.
 A devout Catholic, he attended the Jesuit Xavier High School before receiving his undergraduate degree from Georgetown University.
 Scalia went on to graduate from Harvard Law School and spent six years at Jones Day before becoming a law professor at the University of Virginia.
 In the early 1970s, he served in the Nixon and Ford administrations, eventually becoming an assistant attorney general under President Gerald Ford.
 He spent most of the Carter years teaching at the University of Chicago, where he became one of the first faculty advisers of the fledgling Federalist Society.
 In 1982, President Ronald Reagan appointed Scalia as a judge of the U.S. Court of Appeals for the District of Columbia Circuit.
 Four years later, Reagan appointed him to the Supreme Court, where Scalia became its first Italian-American justice following a unanimous confirmation by the U.S. Senate 98–0.
 (Note: Senators Barry Goldwater and Jake Garn were not present for the confirmation.)